rPPG Explained

 Camera Captures Video

-A standard webcam or smartphone camera records the user's face at 30fps for approximately 30 seconds.
+A standard webcam or smartphone camera records the user's face at 30fps for roughly 30 seconds — no special hardware required.

 Face Detection